| 2003 |

 | 2020 |

-DTX3 mediates ubiquitination and stabilization of mutant p53 (not degradation) by perturbing the MDM2-mutant p53 interaction, thereby activating diverse mutant p53 target genes and promoting ovarian cancer cell proliferation and invasion. |
+DTX3 interacts with mutant p53 in ovarian carcinoma cells, mediates its ubiquitination and stabilization by perturbing the MDM2-mutant p53 interaction, and consequently activates mutant p53 target genes.
+DTX3 depletion suppressed ovarian cancer cell proliferation and invasion in a mutant p53-dependent manner. |

-Co-immunoprecipitation, ubiquitination assay, gain/loss-of-function with gene expression analysis, in vivo tumor growth assay |
+Co-immunoprecipitation, ubiquitination assay, overexpression/knockdown with cell proliferation, invasion, and in vivo tumor growth assays |

 Genes & diseases |